Topgg-Volunteer-Staff/topgg-voting-node-docs/guides/installation-and-setup/running-webhooks-from-home.md

 # Running webhooks from home

-Webhooks will require the ability for Topgg to be able to reach your computer via http requests.
+Webhooks will require the ability for Top.gg to be able to reach your computer via http requests.
 Since your home network isn't quite setup in the same way as a VPS or other hosts it will require some special configuration.

 ### Port forwarding